The following is the WeekenderNJ (WNJ) weekly news roundup, highlighting some vital stories from around the state and nation.

 Where is the accountability?

-WeekenderNJ has reached out to Governor Murphy's Deputy Press Secretary & Communications Strategist who put us in touch with a DOL employee, but have not recieved an answer at the time of this publication.
+WeekenderNJ has reached out to Governor Murphy's Deputy Press Secretary & Communications Strategist who put us in touch with a DOL employee but has not received an answer at the time of this publication.
 We will continue to monitor this issue.

 THE NEW YORK TAXI WORKERS - NYTWA, a 21,000-member strong union of NYC professional drivers, protested several days this week for debt forgiveness.